These 10 principles have helped us tremendously in building an effective remote work culture.September 1, 2021

 As a manager, you have to trust your team to work on their own.
 At The Remote Company, each person has different tasks, but everyone knows what’s on their schedule for the week.
 Some work in sprints, while others have tickets to resolve or content to publish.

-Every Friday, team members write down what they’ve accomplished that week.
 The Remote Company offers the freedom to work independently but team members are expected to find the motivation, discipline and routines that make them the most productive.
 For each team member, this strategy might look different.
+Everybody has a different way of managing their work/life balance to promote productivity and progress in both.

-Trust your team, let them accomplish their tasks their way and organize weekly check-ins to stay updated about everyone’s progress.
+Trust your team, let them accomplish their tasks their way and organize monthly check-ins to stay updated about everyone’s progress.

 Because we’re such a close-knit team, it does become apparent rather quickly if someone isn’t the right fit for the job.
 If you communicate well and make people feel involved, there’s no need to micromanage a team.

-Some say, “Building a healthy work culture with a remote team can’t be done.”
+Some people say, “You can’t build team culture remotely.”
 Let’s debunk that myth right now.

 The key is to find ways for people to connect and engage, especially those that aren’t working in the same department and therefore don’t need to communicate per se.